 Middleware’s distributed tracing platform can help your business optimize its observability strategy and accomplish system reliability.
 You’ll be able to follow the network traffic flow and data across your application environments for the entire journey.

-With distributed tracing, you can scale application environments with end to end visibility, provide communication and improve resolve errors rate.
+With distributed tracing, you can scale application environments with end-to-end visibility, provide clear communication, and improve the error resolution rate.

 Sign up on the platform to see it in action!